-It takes jumping one major hurdle to get a business off the ground, but it’s a whole other game when trying to franchise your operation.
-There are many benefits, to be sure:
+It takes jumping one major hurdle to get a business off the ground.
+It’s a whole other game when trying to franchise your operation.
+Nontheless, there are many benefits.
+To name a few:

 But these benefits don’t come without significant potential drawback.
 If you’re thinking about expanding your small business into franchises, consider these pitfalls that trap many entrepreneurs.
-It’s important to learn lessons through mistakes but it’s best to avoid the really big ones.
-So, for those looking for more, here are our 6 tips for franchising your business.
+It’s important to learn lessons through mistakes, but it’s best to avoid the really big ones.
+So, for those looking to expand, here are our our tips for franchising your business.

 As more and more franchises open, communication between each is critical.
 Too often, franchisors are left in the dark with reporting information from each of their franchises.
 Constantly having to ask for inventory, sales, labor costs and other reports is annoying and easily forgotten.
 Your retail point of sale system must be able to make this easy.
 Franchisors can pull one comparison and consolidated report for all franchises.
 KORONA is designed for franchises and also automatically bills each franchise for monthly royalties through its franchise-integrated reporting.
 Plus, you can pull any report, at any time, from any place with our cloud-based reporting.